-These Principles and Recommendations were released in July 2018 and a copy can be accessed at bccm.coop/what-we-do/governance-principles.
+These Principles and Recommendations can be accessed at bccm.coop/what-we-do/governance-principles.

 Where the Company has not adopted a particular recommendation, a detailed explanation is provided.
-This statement is current at 18 October 2023.
+This statement is current at 18 October 2024.

 PRINCIPLE 1 CREATE, PROTECT AND RETURN MEMBER VALUE